-This part of the new FinCEN rule is worrisome for lawyers who form LLCs and other state-chartered entities for their clients.
+This part of the new FinCEN rules is worrisome for lawyers who form LLCs and create trusts in an effort to secure anonymity for their clients.
 FinCEN says that a “company applicant” is anyone who directs or controls the filing of entity-formation documents, whether for oneself or for another.
 This is true whether or not the company applicant has any control over or beneficial interest in the entity.
 So will business lawyers now be considered to be company applicants?
 Will they be required to file FinCEN reports that could harm the interests of their clients?
 If a lawyer is deemed to be a company applicant, does that now make him or her co-liable for the misdeeds of the client?
 Will attorney offices fear raids by the feds to inspect their records for FinCEN compliance?

 This is potentially a huge problem as it directly conflicts with the attorney-client privilege.
 A widespread current practice is for lawyers to sign LLC formation documents for their clients as “organizer,” a state-law term that is substantially identical to “company applicant” as used by FinCEN.
 There has previously been no downside for lawyers who do this.
 In fact, most clients expect their lawyers to sign these documents as a matter of routine.
 Going forward, however, lawyers may take a hard look at this practice and—in order to avoid liability as the company applicant—start asking clients to sign their own certificates of formation.